universal-ctags/citre/README.md

   will just work.
 Tags file generating/updating also works if you have ctags program on the remote machine.

+- Q: What to do if Citre didn't grab the right symbol for me, e.g., I want to find the definition of `foo.bar`, but can only get `foo` or `bar`?

+  A: You can select `foo.bar` first (by an active region), then find its definitions.

 - Q: Why doesn't Citre support automatically update tags file?

   A: Citre uses both line number and a search pattern to locate a tag.
 When the